 Egli’s frames are distinctive insofar as they have a massive, tubular backbone and no cradle.
 The engine hangs from the frame and in fact forms part of the frame in an engineering practise often referred to as a ‘stressed member.’
-My member gets stressed just thinking about an Egli Vincent but that’s not where we’re heading so put the tissue box away.

 This is the machine we’re after – well, close anyway.
 The photographer is unknown.